Critic-Guided Reinforcement Unlearning in Text-to-Image Diffusion: Experiments

 To validate CGRU's effectiveness for machine unlearning, we conducted experiments following established evaluation protocols for concept removal in diffusion models~\cite{zhang2024unlearncanvas}.
 Our experimental pipeline encompasses 20 distinct object classes, enabling systematic assessment of our method's ability to suppress specific concepts while maintaining overall generation quality.

-We used a trained CLIP-based classifier as our reward function, utilizing the "openai/clip-vit-base-patch32" model.
-The classifier outputs probabilities across the 20 object classes.
-We used complement probability of the target class, scaled into 0-10 range, as a reward signal.
+We trained a CLIP-based classifier to serve as our reward function, utilizing the \textit{"openai/clip-vit-base-patch32"} model with classification head.
+The classifier outputs probabilities for the 20 object classes.
+We used the complement probability of the target class, scaled in the 0-10 range, as a reward signal.

-With the reward function established, we proceeded to train our per-timestep critic network using the same CLIP model for consistency.
+With the reward function established, we warm-start the per-timestep critic network using the same CLIP model for consistency and continue updating it online during diffusion model fine-tuning.

 We used curated subsets from the referenced dataset~\cite{kumari2023ablatingconceptstexttoimagediffusion}, partitioning the data into three distinct components: (1) classifier training data for reward function development, (2) critic training trajectories for value function estimation, and (3) unlearning prompts for policy optimization.